2024 National Judging Panel Members

-The Civic Trust Awards National Judging Panels consist of a representative group of experts who firstly uphold the integrity and ethos of the Civic Trust Awards, Civic Trust AABC Conservation Awards & Selwyn Goldsmith Awards but are also required to make the final decision on the level of awards to be given, ensuring national (and international) consistency.
+The Civic Trust Awards National Judging Panel Members are a representative group of experts who uphold the integrity and ethos of the Civic Trust Awards, AABC Conservation Awards & Selwyn Goldsmith Awards.

 Each of the Judging Panel Members have agreed to:

 - To ensure the integrity and ethos of the Civic Trust Awards, Civic Trust AABC Conservation Awards & Selwyn Goldsmith Awards schemes is maintained